Max-Maksutova/Team-8-Final-Project/README.md

 Our primary dataset examples center around **financial services and synthetic equity markets**, drawing from publicly available resources and research by **J.P.
 Morgan AI Research** and **Gretel.ai**.

-In addition, we used **vibe coding** (ie. prompting an AI to write and execute the creation of code) to build an interactive website on the subject of synthetic data
+In addition, we used **vibe coding** (ie. prompting an AI to write and execute the creation of code) to build an [interactive website]( on the subject of synthetic data.

 ---